Subscription Modal Banner

 • Ongoing costs: Rent, marketing, employee salaries, taxes, etc.

-It's also important to have backup funds.
-When you start a business, you have to allocate backup funds (aside from your initial capital) that will sustain your business.
-It will take time for your product to be known.
-When you're starting out, it's normal to suffer some loss.
+After all, it will take time for your product to be known.
+When you're starting out, it's normal to suffer some losses.
 If you don't have backup funds, how will you sustain your business?

-If you want to compare possible options for the best loan in the Philippines, you can easily do it through Moneymax.
-You can even apply for one through us!
+Need to add more funds to start your business?
+Try applying for a personal loan.
+If you want to compare possible options for the best loan in the Philippines, you can easily do so and even apply through Moneymax.

-4. Decide on Your Business Structure
+Step 4: Decide on Your Business Structure

 Small businesses may consider these two types of ownership:

-5. Choose the Right Location
+Step 5: Choose the Right Location

-When you buy a house, you need to keep this factor in mind: location, location, location.
-The same principle applies to starting a small business in the Philippines.
 For you to get customers, you need to rent a place with high foot traffic.
-It could be that one tiny kiosk at the mall, a shop downtown, or that spot near the highway.
+It could be that one tiny kiosk at the mall, a shop downtown, or a spot near the highway.

-6. Consult a Business Lawyer and a Tax Specialist
+Step 6: Consult a Business Lawyer and a Tax Specialist

 how to start a small business in the Philippines - consult a lawyer and accountant